AndreasWillibaldWeber/Montgomery-Reduction-Algorithm/README.md

 - [x] implement tests
 - [x] implement the calculation of rsa values for encrypting and decrypting
 - [ ] implement the calculation of test vectors
-- [ ] implement the generation of random test vectors
+- [ ] implement the generation of random test vector
+- [ ] implement hex to decimal and decimal to hex conversion for gui and cli
 - [x] implement a cli for standalone usage (MMR, RSA)
-- [ ] add help text for MMR and RSA cli
+- [x] add help text for MMR and RSA cli
+- [x] implement a gui for standalone usage (MMR, RSA)
 - [ ] implement a cli for standalone usage (test vector generator)
+- [ ] implement a gui for standalone usage (test vector generator)
 - [ ] add use description to readme.md
 - [ ] add an example and description of how to use the package
 - [x] add build description to readme.md